christy8059/independent-study/entries/entry_seven.md

 # MVP

-After learning how to schedule a ruby task I am now able to make an MVP(minimal,vibal, product).
-I developed on the idea of looking for a specific hashtag.
-And from there I would retweet and like the post.
+After learning how to schedule a ruby task I am now able to make an MVP(minimum viable product).
+Example one is my MVP.
+That is similer to what I want to do.
+While building my MVP I thought that this would be useful when trying to win giveaways.
+Therefore, I would change it to look for the hashtag giveaway.
+Then like and retweet it in order to enter the giveaway.
+Example 1 is a simple version of my idea.

 # Sources
 Github - https://github.com/jmettraux/rufus-scheduler